delpinolisette/delpinolisette.github.io/flask_start.md

 title: Python and Flash Quick Start
 ---
 {% raw %}
-### Getting a Python Web Application up and Running with Flask
+### Full Stack Python Web Applications with Flask and SQLAlchemy by Lisette del Pino

 These are instructions for getting a Python web app up and running quickly with Flask. **On Windows!!** On MacOS/ Linux, commands differ slightly but can be easily found online.